bcantoni/vagrant-cassandra/README.md

 ### [2.
 MultiNode](2.MultiNode)

-This template creates 4 VMs: one for OpsCenter and 3 for Cassandra nodes.
-OpsCenter is preinstalled, and you can use that to finish building the cluster.
+(Obsolete.)

 ### [3.
 MultiDC](3.MultiDC)

-This template builds and configures a multi-datacenter cluster (one OpsCenter VM and 6 Cassandra nodes in 2 logical datacenters).
+This template builds and configures a multi-datacenter cluster (6 Cassandra nodes in 2 logical datacenters).

 ### [4.
 DSE](4.DSE)